 Non-violent civil disobedience if successful, very competently prevents the need for violent disobedience.
 This is a desirable aspect of social movements; peace-in-action.
 Look at recent events.
 Since President Muhammadu Buhari decided to enforce a strong hand against already aggrieved groups [in defying the wisdom of democracy is government by discussion] it has resulted in violent civil disobedience in many parts of Nigeria.

-Non-violent civil disobedience forces or encourages discussion and negotiation between government and the agitators representing social movements if sufficient pressure is mounted constantly and consistently.
+Non-violent civil disobedience forces or encourages discussion and negotiation between the government and the agitators representing social movements if sufficient pressure is mounted constantly and consistently.
 However, if a government is inflexible enough or so insensitive as to allow the precipitation of violent civil disobedience, it has lost.
 The government is then forced into heavy military action or to undertake the negotiation it first avoided in the aftermath.
-As the NDA and Boko Haram cases clearly demonstrate, it is very costly to the state to use arms to suppress disobedience.
+As the NDA and Boko Haram cases demonstrate, it is very costly to the state to use arms to suppress disobedience.

 Social movements may be the only hope Nigeria has to thoroughly salvage its democracy.
 Do you beg to differ?